 Windows 10 can be downloaded from here.

 Once you have VirtualBox installed, we’ll need to create the virtual computer upon which we’ll install Windows later.
-Press the Ubuntu key on your keyboard and then enter virtualbox in the search field.
+Press the Super Key on your keyboard and then enter virtualbox in the search field.

 Click on the New button in the toolbar, then give your machine a name you can remember it by.
 If it isn’t already filled out, set the machine “Type” to Microsoft Windows and the “Version” to Windows 10 64-bit, and click Next.